cmdruid/crypto-sessions/README.md

 // The middleware is used to wrap the method export. export default useAuthWithNext(helloAPI)
 ```

+## Cryptography

+This library uses the Secp256k1 curve for cryptography, ECDH for shared secret derivation, AES-CBC for encryption, and Schnorr for signatures.

 ## Questions / Issues
 Feel free to ask questions and submit issues.
 All are welcome!